dyc3/senior-design/join-process.typ

 Balancers must be able to determine which Monolith nodes are hosting which rooms.

 Monolith nodes must gossip to Balancer nodes to inform them of the rooms that they have loaded.
-This also implies that they must notify all Balancers of their existance on startup.
+This also implies that they must notify all Balancers of their existence on startup.
 The Balancer must maintain a hashmap of room names to Monolith nodes.

 They must also maintain a hashmap of monolith nodes to a list of rooms that they are hosting to verify that only one monolith is hosting a room at a time.
 When the gossip is received, the Balancer must check to see if  In the event that a Balancer finds that more than one Monolith is hosting a room, it must randomly select one of the Monoliths to be the authoritative node for that room, and inform the other Monoliths that they must unload the room.
 This method will not work as effectively if there is more than one Balancer, but it is a simple solution for the initial implementation.